fomightez/yeastmine/evaluation/README.md

 - compare_results_systematic_to_std.py

-> Takes two output files where a gene list was converted to standard (common) gene names, each by a different method.
+> Takes two output files where a gene list was converted to standard (common) gene names, each by a different method and details the differences.
 It is being written with the idea it would compare results of using YeastMine as the source of gene data to results of using a gtf file as the source.
 As written, by default the comparison is case-insensitive.

 > This script goes beyond the `diff` built in to unix, and highlights only the differences that meet certain conditions.